 I’ve been practicing meditation on and off for years.
 Since making it a daily practice I have found it really helpful for improving my sleep and reducing stress.

 Why I Became a Nutritionist

 I first became interested in nutrition after experiencing my own health problems following a gut infection.
 It left me with chronic IBS symptoms, poor sleep, low energy, joint pain and poor immunity.
-It seemed like I continuously picked up every virus that was around.
+On top of all that, I also seemed to pick up every virus that was around.